simon-ritchie/apysc/docs_src/source/animation_x.md

 ## Basic usage

-The following example sets the x-coordinate animation (from 50 to 100) with the `animation_x` method.
+The following example sets the x-coordinate animation (from 50 to 100) with the `animation_x` method:

 ```py
 # runnable